Skip to main content

 Error: “Some images are missing.
 Please make sure all images are filled in.”This occurs when one or more image elements in your sections have no image set (they still show the default placeholder).
 Shopify requires all image fields to have valid URLs.Fix: Go through each section and make sure every image element has an image uploaded or selected from the media library.

-Error: “No active Shopify store found.
+Error: “No Shopify store found.
 Please connect a store first.”You need a connected Shopify store to publish.
-Go to the Stores page and connect a store, or make sure your existing store connection is active.
+Go to the Stores page and connect a store.

 Error: “Payment required”This appears if your subscription payment has failed or if you are on the Free plan.
 Publishing requires an active Starter or Pro subscription.